 • Can talent quickly be deployed to meet strategic needs?

-• Do we understand the aspirations of the talent?
+• Do we know the aspirations of the talent?

 • Are we clear on the behaviours that support the culture?

-HR needs to be the role model for the 21st Century workplace.
-To future-proof a company, HR professionals must know their talent portfolio in depth, know where the company is going, and be able to build strategies to attract, develop, and retain talent.
+HR needs to be a role model for the 21st-century workplace.
+To future-proof a company, HR professionals must know their talent portfolio in-depth, see where the company is going, and be able to build strategies to attract, develop, and retain talent.

 We’re all Chief People Officers in the 21st Century

-Today’s organizations need more from their Human Resource partners.
-Organizations expect HR and business leaders to apply as much rigour to the “people portfolio” as they do the rest of the other levers that drive organisational performance.
+Today’s organisations demand more from their human resource partners.
+Organisations’ HR and business leaders must apply as much rigour to the “people portfolio” as to the other levers that drive organisational performance.

-HR professionals need to be the catalysts for change that ensure that talent is aligned with the business strategy.
-Additionally, they need to be experts in how to create and maintain a culture that supports top performance.
+HR professionals must catalyze to ensure talent aligns with the business strategy.
+Additionally, they must be experts in creating and maintaining a culture that supports top performance.
 The HR role expands to become a true business partner.
 Talent and culture metrics need to become part of business metrics.
-Measures need to be in place, going beyond attrition, headcount, performance measures, compensation alignment, and diversity.
+Measures must be in place beyond attrition, headcount, performance measures, compensation alignment, and diversity.
 One must understand the total cost of the workforce and how those costs impact revenue and gross margin.

 In essence, every HR leader needs to be a Chief People Officer.